 We hadn’t noticed that Randall Spitz had walked to the table behind Greg and was standing there grinning.
-Of course, most of us didn’t know him so we didn’t recognize him.
+Of course, most of those at the table didn’t know him so they didn’t recognize him.
 He said, “I hope you’re right about it being nonsense.”

 Greg twisted around and looked up at Randall.
 He was about six foot four inches tall.
 Greg’s eyes bugged out.